-All levels of Maths courses studied in S5/6 are allocated 6 periods of study per week.
+All levels of Mathematics courses studied in S5/6 are allocated 6 periods of study per week.

 We use a wide variety of teaching approaches and resources to engage pupils fully in the learning experience.
 Individual, paired and group-work is encouraged through the use of: